DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 ## **Install CGNS**

+CGNS is a required dependency for DAFoam that should be installed within the ``packages/`` subdirectory of the DAFoam directory.
 Enter the packages directory, download CGNS, untar the code files, and enter the CGNS directory:

 <pre>
 cd $DAFOAM_ROOT_PATH/packages/